Last Updated: 6/5/22 | June 5th, 2022

 - “Anytime advocates” ask the insurer to give your claim a second look if you think it was unfairly denied.

-- Comparisons from 23 different companies to ensure you get the best plan
+- Comparisons from over 20 different companies to ensure you get the best plan

 - Accommodation coverage if quarantined at your destination

-- Reviews of each policy so you can see what other travelers are saying
+- Reviews of each policy so you can see what other travelers say

 - Coverage for travelers on cruises